Welcome#

 Google Colab#

-Python coupled with a package manager provides a way to make isolated, reproducible environments where you have fine-tuned control over all packages and configuration.
+Python coupled with a package manager provides a way to make isolated, reproducible environments where you have control over all installed packages and configurations.

 conda update -n base -c conda-forge conda